Dok-T/allwinner/README.md

 - Install ADB/Fastboot driver for Windows (thanks to Snoop05; http://forum.xda-developers.com/showthread.php?t=2588979)

-- Manipulate recovery (stock or not) fonctions like full wipe data or wipe system and data with this script
+- Manipulate recovery (stock or not) fonctions like full wipe data <u>or</u> wipe system and data with this script

-- MOunt/unmount "/system" partition to able to write
+- Mount/unmount "/system" partition to able to write

-- <i>[Root tools Lite]</i> Install a lot of application for root and dev.
+- <i>[Root tools Lite]</i> Install a lot of tools for root and dev.
 This will install Terminal Emulator v1.0.7.0, Busybox v42, No-frills CPU control v1.28.2 et SuperSu v2.76.

-- Unistall AppsLib et Update (ARNOVA 7 G3)
+- Uninstall AppsLib et Update (ARNOVA 7 G3)

-- Flash stock bootloader (ONLY FOR ARNOVA 7 G3)
+- Flash the stock bootloader (ONLY FOR ARNOVA 7 G3)